Warning: Excessive Schmoopiness

 Disclaimer: Me no own Community.
 Me stupid.

-Watching his reflection in the full-length bedroom mirror, Jeff folds the crisp collar of his dress shirt over his tie, wiggling the knot to loosen it a little and smoothing fingers down the black silk.
-With a click against his back teeth, he shoots a finger gun at how goddamn good he looks just as Annie bursts through the door, breathless, cheeks flushed and hair mussed from the cold wind whistling outside.
+Watching his reflection in the full-length bedroom mirror, Jeff folds the crisp collar of his dress shirt over his tie, wiggling the knot to loosen it a little and smoothing his fingers down the black silk.
+With a click against his back teeth, he shoots a finger gun at how goddamn good he looks - really his handsomeness is too much sometimes - just as Annie bursts through the door, breathless, cheeks flushed and hair mussed from the cold wind whistling outside.

 "Yeah.
 I noticed."

 "Jeff."
-The quiver of her voice finally draws his attention from the mirror, and all he notices is the line furrowing her brow, the noisy scrunch of the paper bag in her hand.
+The quiver in her voice finally draws his attention from the mirror, and all he notices is the line furrowing her brow, the noisy scrunch of the paper bag in her hand.

-Annie empties the bag onto the bed and they both stare a little disconcertedly at the different tests sprawled on their sheets.
-"I bought six."
+"I bought six," Annie says, emptying the bag onto the bed, and they both stare a little disconcertedly at the different tests sprawled on their sheets.

 "We have to be sure, Jeff!"